-All deliverables type 1-3 shall be checked and validated by the National Representative for ReferNet before delivery to Cedefop.
+All deliverables type 1-3 shall be checked and validated by the National Representative for ReferNet before delivery to Cedefop, unless otherwise stated in the relevant circular.
 Peer review among ReferNet partners is strongly encouraged and, when indicated in the Work plan, shall be mandatory for certain deliverables.